General APA Guidelines: Student Papers*

 Student APA title page

-Title page for a student paper in APA 7 style.
+Example of a student title page in APA 7 format

 Main Body Considerations